Romans 12:12

 effect denying that God exists and we are forgetting that He is the judge of

 all the earth.
-It’s not only a lack of obedience to take revenge, but it’s also
+It is not only a lack of obedience to take revenge, but it is

 do."